adnaniproliya/to-do-list/README.md

 # To-Do List

 Welcome to Adnan's To-Do List!
-This project is a simple, yet functional to-do list web application designed to help you stay organized and productive.
+This is a beautifully designed, functional to-do list web application designed to help you stay organized and productive.

 ## Features